-Revenue represents the amount of money a company receives from paying customers or clients.
+Revenue is the money a company receives from paying customers or clients.
 If a company sells 100,000 trampolines at $2,000 each in one fiscal year, its revenue is $200 million.
-Revenue offers a comprehensive look at a company’s profitability, but it doesn’t take into account any other factors.
+Revenue can give you a comprehensive look at a company’s profitability, but it doesn’t take into account any other factors.

 Gross profit, on the other hand, is revenue minus the cost of goods sold.
 If that same company spends $100 to make each trampoline, its gross profit is $190 million.
 You subtract $100 from each $2,000 trampoline.

 Gross profit is a good way to determine whether a company has a decent profit margin.
 In other words, is it generating significant value for every dollar spent?

 Let’s go back to the trampoline example.
 What if another company sells its trampolines for the same price, but spends $500 to manufacture each one?
 Given the same sales, that company’s gross profit is just $150 million — a $40 million difference.

 How does gross profit influence the stock market?
 Take Apple Inc. (NASDAQ: AAPL).
 It reported gross profits of $44.3 billion for the quarter ended Dec.
 31, 2020, a 25.8% increase year-over-year.